byu-cpe/ecen427/_documentation/setup_pynq_board.md

 **Option 3: Connect to the PYNQ board using UART**

 The [PYNQ Serial]({% link _documentation/serial.md %}) page describes how to get a command prompt on the PYNQ board using the USB connection.
-From there you can run `ifconfig` to view the network adapters on the PYNQ board and their IP addresses.
+From there you can run `ip a` to view the network adapters on the PYNQ board and their IP addresses.
 The Ethernet adapter on the PYNQ is named `eth0`.

+## SSH Communication
+Once you have the PYNQ set up you can connect to it using SSH.

+If you are working in the lab, you can access the PYNQ board in the lab using:

+    ssh byu@pynq03.ee.byu.edu

+where the "03" is replaced with the number of the PYNQ board you are using.  **The default password is `byu`.**

+If working remotely, you will need to replace *pynq03.ee.byu.edu* with your PYNQ's IP address.

+## SSH Keys

+> 📝 *Run this on your computer.
+If you are still SSh'd into the PYNQ board, type `exit` to get back to your computer.*

+Instead of having to authenticate with a password each time connecting to the PYNQ, you can set up an SSH key to do automatic authentication.
+[This tutorial](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys-on-ubuntu-1804) explains how to set this up in a variety of ways.

+A few of notes __before__ following the tutorial:
+  * If your computer doesn't have `ssh-copy-id` installed, you will need to follow the instructions below that (the lab computers have it installed).
+  * Although it is less secure, it is nicer if you do not specify a passphrase for the key; this will give you secure, passwordless access to the PYNQ.
+Presumably the host computer is protected by password, which makes not having a passphrase less of an issue
+  * You probably don't want to follow Step 4 of the tutorial

+**Before proceeding, make sure you can ssh into your PYNQ board without being prompted for a password.**

+## Change Passwords

+> 📝 Run this on the PYNQ board

+You should change the password for the *byu* account in your PYNQ Linux system.
+This is not just to prevent people from looking at your work, it also prevents another student from accidentally SSH'ing in your PYNQ board and modifying your files.

+To change the *byu* user password, SSH into your PYNQ board and run the `passwd` command.